 sudo init 6

 It is a legacy command that is used to reboot the system.
 In Linux, the init 6 command gracefully reboots the system running all the Kernel shutdown scripts first, before rebooting.
+The reboot command does a very quick reboot.
+It doesn’t execute any kill scripts, but just unmounts filesystems and restarts the system.

-Note:- sudo init 6 is not commonly used on modern Linux distributions.
+sudo init 6 is not commonly used on modern Linux distributions.

-4. Reboot Linux System with systemctl
+4. Reboot the Linux System with systemctl

-You can also reboot your Linux system using the “systemctl” command.
+You can also reboot your Linux system using the systemctl command.
 For that, run the following command on the Terminal:

 sudo systemctl reboot